yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 Audit record fields for `text` format - all fields are in plain text separated with new line and provided in the same order as fields for `json` format.

-### Environment variables

-Environment variables can be used to override settings defined in the configuration file.
-The [Tyk Dashboard environment variables page](/docs/configure/dashboard-env-variables/) shows how the JSON member keys map to the environment variables.
-Where an environment variable is specified, its value will take precedence over the value in the configuration file.